fahidnasir/Excel-Document-Writer/README.md

 * Custom Values for Table Headers.
 * Writing Different Type of data in one Iteration.
 * Writing Hyperlink with Custom Link Text.
-* Saving File with DateTime Stamp.
+* Saves File in Documents folder with DateTime Stamp.
 * Releasing Resources.

 ## Resources